elena-goriachikova/cara-coach/docs/executive-language-scoring.md

 ## Cultural context

-Cara is calibrated for the British and American professional markets, where direct, top-down communication is consistently rewarded at senior level — regardless of the candidate's cultural background.
+Cara is calibrated for English, French, German and Russian professional markets.
+Hedging thresholds and flagged vocabulary are adapted per interview language.
 If you're preparing for interviews in markets where hedging is a politeness norm rather than a confidence signal (parts of Asia, for example), treat the exec language score as directional rather than prescriptive.

 ---